 Because of jurisdictional and private property issues, two significant gaps in the Ring remain – on the northeast side and on the southwest side.

-El Paso County Parks Department is addressing the northeast gap with a trail plan adopted in 2016.
-Construction of Ute Pass Trail has begun and is expected to be completed in 2022.
+El Paso County Parks Department is addressing the northeast gap with a trail plan adopted in 2015.
+Construction of Ute Pass Trail has begun and continues as funding allows.
 (See the El Paso County website for more information.)

 Organizations have struggled for years to develop a plan to close the southwest gap.
 After a number of years and and numerous meetings with local representatives in the Cripple Creek-Victor area, it was decided that a public planning process would be needed to come to a consensus about how to complete the Ring on the southwest side of Pikes Peak.